michaeledgar/ripper-plus/README.md

 Why doesn't y end up `nil` in the default case, as it would if you typed `y = y` into a method definition?

-Anyway, ripper-plus turns all method-call `:var_ref` nodes into `:zcall` nodes; the node structure is otherwise unchanged.
+Anyway, ripper-plus turns all method-call `:var_ref` nodes into `:vcall` nodes; the node structure is otherwise unchanged.
 I believe Ripper should already make this distinction, and it can relatively simply: it simply has to re-implement the existing scope-tracking behavior to the relevant Ripper action routines.
 Not trivial, but `ripper-plus` does it in a couple hundred lines of Ruby.

 # Error Handling